DaddyBearSEA/lab02/README.md

 ### Reflections and Comments
 I understand the process of getting the structure/scaffolding and then links working then actually writing up the code.
 It's just getting it done!

+#### Michael Mandell was the navigator; Mike Wohl was the driver.
+Worked on wrapping Michael's questions in functions.